List of Halloween (franchise) characters: Tommy Doyle

+In Halloween 4: The Return of Michael Myers, a teenage Tommy is seen hanging out at Vincent's Drug Store with his new friends Brady and Wade.
 In Halloween: The Curse of Michael Myers, a 25-year-old Tommy is a reclusive individual who, following the events of Halloween 4 and 5, becomes obsessed with Michael.
 Tommy theorizes that Michael's obsession with killing his family members stems from the Curse of Thorn, and vows to protect Jamie Lloyd's baby, the latest in the Myers bloodline.
 His search leads him to the Smith's Grove Sanitarium, where he and Dr. Loomis uncover the supposed "Cult of Thorn".
 Tommy battles Michael, beating him with a pipe, and escapes with baby Stephen along with Kara and Danny Strode.

 Tommy (last name spelled "Doyal" per the credits) appears in the 2007 reboot, where the character has a similar role to the one he has in the original.

 Farrands compares Tommy's arc in that film to Laurie Strode's in Halloween H20: that of a traumatized victim who must stop running and face their worst fear.
 He claims that this was supposed to be more obvious, with flashbacks to the original film, but the development of the film resulted in many of those scenes being lost.
 Farrands says that he brought Tommy back as a way of bridging the gap between the sequels and the first film.
 His intent was for Tommy to be the successor to Dr. Loomis, to act as a "voice of sanity...a kind of modern Van Helsing, the fearless Michael hunter!", a role he believed was missing from H20 and Resurrection.

-He was killed near the end of Halloween Kills when Michael gets back up and massacres his mob, who had seemingly killed him.
+Tommy returns in Halloween Kills.
+Now in his late 40s, he is celebrating the anniversary of the events of the first movie with Lindsey, Marion and Lonnie when word gets out that Michael has escaped.
+Traumatized by what happened to him as a kid, his goal is to protect Laurie and start a mob, hunt and kill Michael for all the pain he’s caused Haddonfield.
+After several attempts to subdue him throughout the night, Tommy and his mob finally corner Michael and seemingly kill him.
+Moments later, Michael is revived, killing everyone in the mob including Tommy.